magmagcup/somequiz/howto.md

 that I didn't not mention.

 # Tip of the day
-If your input have fix value use it, like for example in this question We know that first input MUST have length = 4
+If your input have fix value, use it ,like for example in this question We know that first input MUST have length = 4

 So we could use that value as one of the condition to check if the input is correct or not